sivakumargsk/react-redux-starter/Questions.md

 ### UnMount

-* **componentWillUnmount()** – Called after the component is unmounted from the DOM.
+* **componentWillUnmount()** – Called before the component is unmounted from the DOM.
 It is used to clear up the memory spaces
 ---
 #### Question: What is Prasentational(or State-less) and Container (or State-full) Components in React ?
 **Answer:**